-Table of Contents

-Α. Call for Proposals: Participating Countries 2

-В. GPSA Objectives and Scope 3

-C. CSOs Eligibility Requirements 3

-D. Selection Criteria 4

-Ε. Selection Process 5

-F. Activities Ineligible for GPSA Funding 6

-G. How to Apply 6
+Table of Contents A. Call for Proposals: Participating Countries B. GPSA Objectives and Scope 3 C. CSOs Eligibility Requirements 3 D. Selection Criteria 4 E. Selection Process 5 F. Activities Ineligible for GPSA Funding 6 G. How to Apply

-A. Call for Proposals: GPSA Opted-in countries
+A. Call for Proposals: Participating Countries

 The GPSA is pleased to announce its Call for Proposals.
-The call for proposals is open to civil society organizations (CSOs) and CSO networks based in GPSA's eligible ("opted-in") countries.
-For each Call for Proposals, the list of participating countries will be available on the GPSA website: www.thegpsa.org.
+The call for proposals is open to civil society organizations (CSOs) and CSO networks based in any of GPSA's eligible ("opted-in") countries: